imSpot/CSSECDV_MP/README.md

 ## How To Run On Your Local Machine (Windows)

 1. Go to folder where project is located using the file explorer
+2. install npm install -g nodemon, then npm install
-2. Enter `cmd` on the directory
+3. Enter `cmd` on the directory
-3. Enter `node app.js` or `nodemon app.js` on cmd
+4. Enter `node app.js` or `nodemon app.js` on cmd
-4. Go to your browser and search for [http://localhost:3000/](http://localhost:3000/)
+5. Go to your browser and search for [http://localhost:3000/](http://localhost:3000/)

 ## Naming Conventions